Who Is Jimmy Fallon?

 During his time on the show, Fallon became known for his impressions.
 He took on such famous names as Robert De Niro, John Lennon, Chris Rock and Mick Jagger.
 As for original characters, Fallon brought to life a diverse mix of personalities.
 There was a snotty department store clerk, a boy-band member and a sullen Boston teen, among others.
 Fallon also co-hosted the show's recurring news sketch "Weekend Update" with Tina Fey.
 The duo proved to be a popular pairing with the show's fans.

-In 2004, Fallon announced during the "Weekend Update" section that he was leaving the show.
+Fallon co-hosted the MTV Movie Awards in 2001 with Kirsten Dunst and hosted the MTV Music Awards in 2002.
+In 2004, he announced during the "Weekend Update" section that he was leaving the show.
 He then attempted to transition into feature films, with mixed results.
 That year, Fallon teamed up with Queen Latifah for the crime comedy Taxi, which proved to be a commercial and critical dud.
 He paired up with Drew Barrymore for the 2005 baseball-themed romantic comedy Fever Pitch.
 In 2006, Fallon showed a more dramatic side in Factory Girl.
 The film starred Guy Pearce as artist Andy Warhol and Sienna Miller as his muse, Edie Sedgwick.
 Fallon played promoter Chuck Wein.

 In 2008, Fallon landed a challenging, high-profile role.
 NBC announced that the young comedian would be taking over Conan O'Brien's late-night talk show the following year.
 He was under a lot of pressure when his show, Late Night with Jimmy Fallon, first aired in March 2009.
 His first guests included Robert De Niro and Justin Timberlake.

 While he initially received mixed reviews, Fallon eventually became a popular late-night host.
 His boyish charm and quirky spoofs and stunts won over audiences.
-In addition to interviews and monologues, Fallon has done comedy segments, including playing games with guests and making humorous videos.
+In addition to interviews and monologues, Fallon performed comedy segments, including playing games with guests and making humorous videos.